masasam/dotfiles/README.md

 ![make](https://raw.githubusercontent.com/masasam/image/image/make.png)

-Once after creating the environment you type the following command and your environment is backuped.

     make backup

-Since the arch linux packages list that was installed at will be backed up to Arch linux directry, If [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) is completed, you should be able to restore in 1 hour.
+The ArchLinux package list installed by this command is backed up in the archlinux directory.

 ### Commands for allinstall allinit